Gaius Junius Bubulcus Brutus: Political and military career

 During a Samnite ambush, Junius had prayed to Jupiter and Mars, but made a vow to the goddess Salus, presumably for a narrow escape in battle.
 Salus was the divine embodiment of health, welfare, safety, and salvation both personal and public.
 This was also a time of plague, and in 313 Poetelius Libo Visolus had been appointed dictator clavi figendi causa, that is, the dictator appointed to drive a nail, a much-debated ritual intended in this instance to stop the outbreak.
 Reverence toward Salus's power to grant or withhold her favor as a response to plague may also have occasioned the temple, as Junius put out public contracts for its construction five years after the battle that is supposed to have prompted the vow, when he was censor in 307.
 As dictator in 302 he oversaw its dedication.
 The temple housed paintings by Gaius Fabius, a relative of Fabius Rullianus; the cognomen Pictor, or "painter" (see Fabius Pictor) is likely to have been acquired by a branch of the Fabii at this time.
 Denarii minted by Decimus Junius Silanus in 91 BC picture Salus and may be intended to recall the founding of her temple by his ancestor.

-In their second joint consulship, both Junius Bubulcus and Aemilius Barbula refused to recognize the revision of the senate roll made the previous year by the censors Appius Claudius Caecus and Gaius Plautius Venox.
+In their second joint consulship, both Junius Bubulcus and Aemilius Barbula refused to recognize the revision of the Roman Senate roll made the previous year by the censors Appius Claudius Caecus and Gaius Plautius Venox.

 Junius was magister equitum in 310 and possibly again in 309; his office in the latter year may have been dictator.

 As censor in 307 with Marcus Valerius Maximus, he removed Lucius Annius from the senate on moral grounds.
 Annius had divorced his wife even though she had been a virgin when they married, and had done so without honoring his social obligations by consulting his friends.